|Memory > The Role of CaMKII in Synaptic Plasticity|

-Ca2+/calmodulin-dependent protein kinase II (CaMKII) plays central roles in synaptic plasticity.
-It belongs to a class of enzymes called protein kinase which catalyzes phosphorylation - addition of a phosphate group (PO43-) to a protein.
-In cells, phosphorylation is widely used to regulate protein structure and function.
+Ca2+/calmodulin-dependent protein kinase II (CaMKII) plays pivotal roles in synaptic plasticity.
+It belongs to a class of enzymes called protein kinases that catalyze phosphorylation - addition of a phosphate group (PO43-) to a protein.
+In biological systems, phosphorylation is commonly used to regulate protein functions.

 Author: Frank Lee